locationtech/geomesa/geomesa-blobstore/README.md

 #GeoMesa Blobstore
 The `AccumuloBlobStore` is a class designed to store and retrieve files which have spatio-temporal data associated with them.
-During ingest, a pluggable system of `FileHandler`s examines the files (and associated maps of parameters) and create `SimpleFeature`s which are inserted into a GeoMesa feature store.
+During ingest, a pluggable system of `FileHandler`s examines the files (and associated maps of parameters) and creates `SimpleFeature`s which are inserted into a GeoMesa feature store.

 File retrieval is a two-step process.
 First a query is made to the GeoMesa `FeatureStore`.
 The